The Death of Koschei the Deathless: Lithuania

-In a Lithuanian variant, collected by Carl Cappeller with the title Kaiser Ohneseele ("King With-no-Soul"), the protagonist weds his three sisters to the bird griffin, an eagle, and the king of nightingales.
+In a Lithuanian variant, collected by Carl Cappeller with the title Kaiser Ohneseele ("Emperor Without-Soul"), the protagonist weds his three sisters to the bird griffin, an eagle, and the king of nightingales.
 The tale continues as his brothers-in-law help him to rescue his beloved princess, captured by Kaiser Ohneseele.
 The prince also helps three animals, an elk, an eagle and a crab, which will help him in finding the villain's external heart.

 August Leskien collected another variant, Von dem Königssohn, der auszog, um seine drei Schwestern zu suchen, wherein the animals are a falcon, a griffin and an eagle.
 After their marriages to the hero's sisters, the avian brothers-in-law gather to find a bride for him.
 They tell of a maiden the hero must defeat in combat before he marries her.
 He does, and, after the hero and the warrior maiden marry, she gives him a set of keys.
 The hero uses the keys to open a chamber in her castle and releases an enemy king.